RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Introduction

 In contrast, our method is end-to-end trainable.
 It is built from well understood neural network modules and it has a simple, modular architecture in comparison.
 Importantly, {\em we avoid tracking altogether}.
 Furthermore, our method does not rely on any notion of time sequence, so it is also applicable to sparse multi-view inputs (in addition to video).

 We evaluate \OURS{} on the challenging Scan2CAD~\cite{avetisyan19cvpr} dataset, featuring videos of complex indoor scenes with multiple objects.
-Through extensive comparisons we demonstrate that \OURS{} outperforms several recent works: (1) two baselines that process frames individually, defined in~\cite{maninis20vid2cad} as extensions of Mask2CAD~\cite{kuo20eccv}.
-This illustrates the value of jointly processing multiple frames in \OURS{}.
-(2) two recent state-of-the-art multi-frame methods Vid2CAD~\cite{maninis20vid2cad} and ODAM~\cite{li21odam}.
-Besides performing better, \OURS{} also offers a much simpler design, with an end-to-end trainable, unified architecture which does not require a tracking module.
-(3) a strong alternative method that combines the state-of-the-art Multi-View Stereo~\cite{duzceker21deepvideomvs} and RGB-D CAD alignment~\cite{avetisyan19iccv} methods.
+Through extensive comparisons we show that \OURS{} outperforms several works: (1) two baselines that process frames individually, defined in~\cite{maninis20vid2cad} as extensions of Mask2CAD~\cite{kuo20eccv}.
+This illustrates the value of jointly processing multiple frames in \OURS{}; (2) four recent multi-frame methods Vid2CAD~\cite{maninis20vid2cad}, ODAM~\cite{li21odam}, MOLTR~\cite{li2020arxiv}, ImVoxNet~\cite{rukhovich2021imvoxelnet}.
+Besides performing better, \OURS{} also offers a much simpler design than~\cite{maninis20vid2cad,li21odam,li2020arxiv}, with an end-to-end trainable, unified architecture which does not require a tracking module; (3) a strong alternative method that combines the state-of-the-art Multi-View Stereo~\cite{duzceker21deepvideomvs} and RGB-D CAD alignment~\cite{avetisyan19iccv} methods.